Summer 2019: July 27-August 12

 Cash, checks, and money orders made payable to CSUSM will also be accepted.

-- Final payment of $2,195 program fees is due on Monday, May 7th to the Office of Global
+- Final payment of $2,195 program fees is due on Thursday, May 30th to the Office of

 (estimated at $252-$572) will be billed by Extended Learning and appear on your Student

 Center, following the payment guidelines set out for Summer Session.